punchagan/inkling/README.md

 Write your content in a single Google Doc, keep your contacts in a Google Sheet, send personalized emails via Gmail, and provide a "View in browser" web page (with an archive of past editions).
+Also supports deploying the web site to Netlify.

 ---